Kalandor01/RandomSentence_Csharp/README.md

 # RandomSentence_Csharp
-This module can generate sentances with a random length from a range of words, or just a bunch of random letters.
+This module can generate sentences with a random length from a range of words, or just a bunch of random letters.
 It also contains an object for writing text out letter by letter at a specifiable speed and with a custom sound.

 WARNING